andyvand/sy201/README.md

 - Extra Activities<p>

-	Before class on Tue, 21 Aug, attempt Part-2 of the Installation Instructions (available on the course portal).
+	Before class on Tue, 21 Aug, work on  Part-2 of the Installation Instructions (available on the course portal).
 If you have trouble, let me know during our lab period.<p>

 <hr>